TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

-# EXCELERATE-TtT
+# ELIXIR-EXCELERATE Train the Trainer

-#5th Pilot Course at the Swiss Institute of Bioinformatics, Lausanne, Switzerland
+#  Course at the University of Salerno, Fisciano (Sa), Italy

 **Instructors:**